paulipa/sico-wiki/community/coalition-corporations/fxin.md

 # Benefits
 Fatalix Industries strives to make sure our members have access to all of the resources they need to be successful.
 - Mining Opportunities (Null Sec Ore, Ice, and Moons)
-- Get paid bonus ISK to rat in low ADM systems, or do small gang PVP
-- Buyback Program (Custom tool which includes both Jita and Perimeter buy orders for pricing)
 - Ship Replacement Program (SRP) for PVP Fleet losses.
 PVP for cheap!
-- Access to the corp's extensive BPO library, and a MASSIVE alliance BPC library, all for free
 - PVE Help and advice
 - Great opportunities for PI and other industrial activities
 - A Helpful Group to Ask and Learn!